 VP of Engineering Assistant Scott Huffman announced that, “Google Assistant is now available on iPhone as well”.
 It means that it is widening its area of reach.

 Huffman further added, “the new Google Assistant.spk will allow any device manufacturer to build Google Assistant into whatever they are building” Starting this summer, Google Assistant will be available in French German, Brazilian, Japanese and he promised that by the end of the year, it will be available in more languages.

-Google Assistant is planning to extend the area of access, soon you will be able order steak from your favorite restaurants by it, you can send money to your friends, activate your connected home devices and much more.
+Google Assistant is planning to extend the area of access, soon you will be able to order steak from your favorite restaurants by it, you can send money to your friends, activate your connected home devices and much more.

 Google Home is now upbeat!
-Whenever, Google Home has some suggestions for you, it will light up and suggest.
-For example, if you have a meeting scheduled, and usual route that you are going to take has traffic, it will either suggest you to take another route or leave early to reach on time.
+Whenever Google Home has some suggestions for you, it will light up and suggest.
+For example, if you have a meeting scheduled, and usual route that you are going to take has traffic, it will either suggest you take another route or leave early to reach on time.

-Just like Amazon Echo, with Google Home, you will be able to make calls to any mobile and landlines in US and Canada free.
+Just like Amazon Echo, with Google Home, you will be able to make calls to any mobile and landlines in the US and Canada free.
 Bluetooth is coming to all existing Google Home devices.
 You can play can any audio for any iOS or Android.

 With the success of Google Photos, Google has decided to launch three new features to simplify the medium of sharing your precious photos.

-Suggested Sharing: Machine learning is an awesome feature added to Google Photos, which will not only remind you to share your moments with your dear ones but also suggests you what photos and to whom you should share them with.
+Suggested Sharing: Machine learning is an awesome feature added to Google Photos, which will not only remind you to share your moments with your dear ones but also suggest you what photos and to whom you should share them with.